Top 5 Most Common Medical Malpractice Cases in Turkey and How to Handle Them

 Damages – The patient suffered physical, emotional, or financial harm as a result.

-Evidence is crucial—including medical records, expert opinions, photographs, and witness statements.
+Evidence is crucial.
+This includes medical records, expert opinions, photos, and witness statements.

 Challenges Foreign Patients Face in Turkey